About

 To find out why Inaya started The Equiano Project, click here.

-Ada Akpala is the Senior Content Officer of The Equiano Project.
+Ada Akpala is the Head of Content at The Equiano Project.

 Ada Akpala is a writer, commentator, and content creator.
 She is particularly interested in subjects and narratives about race and identity.
 Once featured on BBC Radio 4's Analysis, she seeks to empower individuals by challenging victimhood and defeatist mentalities.
 She aims to uplift people and discourage divisive beliefs that undermine personal morale and fuel intergroup tensions.